kubernetes/community/contributors/devel/running-locally.md

     - [I changed Kubernetes code, how do I run it?](#i-changed-kubernetes-code-how-do-i-run-it)
     - [kubectl claims to start a container but `get pods` and `docker ps` don't show it.](#kubectl-claims-to-start-a-container-but-get-pods-and-docker-ps-dont-show-it)
     - [The pods fail to connect to the services by host names](#the-pods-fail-to-connect-to-the-services-by-host-names)

+## Overview

+It can be much faster to iterate on a local cluster instead of a cloud-based one.

 ## Requirements